swsnu/swpp2019-team15/README.md

 - **Scenario:**

   1. The question sender clicks the `SEND A QUESTION` button
-  2. The page displays various pictograms which allows the user to select the type of targeted location.
-(E.g. library/restaurant/bus stop).
+  2. The page displays various pictograms which allows the user to select the type of question.
+(E.g. seats / weather).
-  3. After the user has selected a pictogram, the page displays a location search bar, which the user will fill in with the name the target area/location (E.g. SNU library).
+  3. After the user has selected a pictogram, the user searches a location from the map.
+(E.g. SNU library).
   4. The page displays a map of the desired area/available locations and shows a graphic user interface with a set of pre-made location-specific questions.
   5. The user will select an adequate question and press the `SEND` button.